Managing Workers with Lived Experience

 Course outcomes

-- The ethical rights of a person who is experiencing mental health concerns
+- Understand legal requirements and ethical rights relating to mental health in the workplace and of a person experiencing mental health concerns

-- Explore how to promote the use of lived experience in a way that respects peer workers and promotes their wellbeing.
+- Explore how to promote the use of lived experience in a way that respects peer workers and promotes their wellbeing

-- Learn about the purpose of peer work and the principles that guide peer work practice so that these can guide your recruitment and supervision.
+- Learn about the purpose of peer work and the principles that guide peer work practice

-- Discuss ways of responding to possible challenges such as stigma in the workplace, stress associated with the peer work role and the response of other workers.
+- Discuss ways of responding to possible challenges such as stigma in the workplace, stress associated with the peer work role and the response of other workers

-- Consider a variety of professional development opportunities for peer workers and build skills in having sensitive conversations about worker mental health.
+- Consider a variety of professional development opportunities for peer workers and build skills in having sensitive conversations about worker mental health

 Who is this for?